Table of Contents

 In 2008, United Healthcare was the first insurer to require nuclear cardiology accreditation.

 Also in 2008, Congress enacted the Medicare Improvements for Patients and Providers Act (MIPPA) which went into full effect on January 1st, 2012.

 MIPPA requires labs that bill for the technical component of advanced diagnostic exams (CT, MRI & Nuclear/PET) under Part B of the MPFS to be fully accredited by one of these 3 accreditation organizations: (Hospitals & hospital outpatient imaging centers are exempt from MIPPA accreditation requirements)

 CMS will not issue payments to laboratories with “Under review” or “Provisional” accreditation statuses; you must maintain accreditation at all times.

-Any interruption in full accreditation status can now lead to a near total loss of revenue, since many insurance companies now require nuclear cardiology accreditation also.
-(We have had customers who have lost over $100,000 in revenue due to ICANL denial of Accreditation because of final report deficiencies.)
+Any interruption in full accreditation status can now lead to a near total loss of revenue, since most, if not all, insurance companies currently require nuclear cardiology accreditation.

 3 Accreditation Options